devadaththan/devadaththan/README.md

 # Hi there, I'm [Devadathan K Rajan]! 👋

 ## 🌍 About Me
-I'm a [Your Profession/Role] based in [Your Location].
-I love building [types of applications or projects you enjoy], and I'm passionate about [your interests in technology, such as AI, web development, etc.].

 ## 🛠️ Tech Stack
 - **Languages**: C, Java, Python,